-We are extremely excited to announce our outstanding panel of six keynote speakers for the Conference!
+We are extremely excited to announce our outstanding panel of seven keynote speakers for the Conference!

 A/Prof Jacob Wood A/Prof Josephine Pryce A/Prof Riccardo Welters Dr Emiel Eijdenberg Dr Thirumaran K Dr Breda McCarthy Dr Rachel Hay Dr Caroline Wong Dr Simona Azzali Dr Diane Jarvis Dr Tracey Mahony Dr Daniel Grainger